simplex-chat/simplex-chat/README.md

 ### Running the chat client

 To start the chat client, run `simplex-chat` from the terminal.
-If you get `simplex-chat: command not found`, see [Troubleshooting on Unix](#troubleshooting-on-unix).

 By default, app data directory is created in the home directory (`~/.simplex`, or `%APPDATA%/simplex` on Windows), and two SQLite database files `simplex_v1_chat.db` and `simplex_v1_agent.db` are initialized in it.